Skip to Main Content (Press Enter)

 by John Boyne

-Bestselling author of The Boy In The Striped Pajamas (another powerful book about the Holocaust that sold millions of copies around the world), Miller returns with a devastating, beautiful story about a woman who must confront the terrible sins of her past and show it is never too late for bravery.
+Bestselling author of The Boy In The Striped Pajamas (another powerful book about the Holocaust that sold millions of copies around the world), Boyne returns with a devastating, beautiful story about a woman who must confront the terrible sins of her past and show it is never too late for bravery.
 In the gripping book, you follow Gretel Fernsby, who lives a quiet life in London, despite her deeply disturbing and dark past.
 Gretel doesn’t discuss her escape from Nazi Germany or her grim post-war years in France.
 But most of all, she doesn’t talk about her father, who was the commandant of one of the Reich’s most notorious extermination camps.
 An exploration of guilt, grief, and remorse, you won’t forget this emotionally layered novel.

 All the Broken Places Book Cover Picture